toluna-terraform/terraform-aws-lambda-pipeline/README.md

 Additionally, when you run ```Terraform Apply``` locally, you'll get a samconfig.toml file (the {{env}} will be replaced with the selected workspace name).

-### Don't forget to add the samconfig.toml file in .gitignore, to avoid uploads of static samconfig.toml to the repoisotry.
+#### Please don't forget to add the samconfig.toml file in .gitignore, to avoid uploads of static samconfig.toml to the repoisotry.